Live From Dublin, Ireland

 Are you telling me that Irish children in the back of the back seat are just giving each other love pats like that when they get the yellow reg

-He'd go play on Saturdays, and then I'd go hang out with with him on Sunday at his house and it would just be him lying on his sofa going
+all i can say is for a while in high school my best friend pete played in a rugby league he'd go play on saturdays and then I'd go hang out with him on Sunday at his house, and it would just be him lying on his sofa going, oh.

-are you going to a rugby match after this show no but I have some bruises on my legs if you want evidence but those aren't from playing yellow ridge that's hard to say
+Are you going to a rugby match after this show?
+No, but I have some bruises on my legs if you want evidence.

-so your contention Patty if I understand it is as you are the the driver the motorist as you say yeah
+So your contention, Patty, if I understand it, is as you are the driver, the motorist, as you say,

 And you have one of those here?